© anyaberkut / Adobe Stock

 When reports come out that a person or people have experienced sexual harassment, the most common responses include “Why didn’t she say anything?” or ”Why didn’t she report it?”.

-That’s exactly what one study in 2003 found: “75 percent of employees who spoke out against workplace mistreatment faced some form of retaliation.”
 Other studies show that organizations respond to sexual harassment reports specifically by inaction or minimizing.